Southern Scenic Route

 Day 1

-Fly into Dunedin to begin your discovery of the Southern Scenic Route, spend the day exploring, you are spoilt for choice with the city known for it's unique wildlife, heritage architecture, fantastic beaches and thriving cafe culture.
+Fly into Dunedin to begin your discovery of the Southern Scenic Route, spend the day exploring, you are spoilt for choice with the city known for it's unique wildlife and heritage architecture.

-Discover a wide range of accommodation in Dunedin including hotels, motels, and boutique apartments in the city centre, or enjoy a beachfront getaway in the picturesque suburb of St Clair.
+Discover a wide range of accommodation in Dunedin including hotels, motels, and boutique apartments in the city centre.

 Day 2